zemation/cloud-master-io-library/README.md

 That is with certifications.
 Industry Certifications allow you to focus on one subject at a time, without the cost of Post-Secondary tuition and only pay for any resources you get that have price, and the certification (unless you have a company that will purchase voucher)

+What we hope to do is provide supplemental material.
+There already are plent of service providers and other sources that can and will provide much more detail.
+We even recommend some in this repo.
+Our goal has always been to get people to the resources to help them move up in their career.

+In some of these topics we find that while we will try to offer this information, in some cases referring to the official documentation or white papers will provide better information.

 <!---